 (Lyrics from the Italian tune, Grazie Roma, quoted in the sermon on March 15, 2020.)

 In response to the CDC guidelines for the coronavirus, our diocesan bishop wrote “after much consultation and prayer … I have decided to direct every congregation to move all worship and meetings online effective immediately and until further notice.”

 Because the campus of St. Paul’s Episcopal Church is now closed, we have implemented the following online worship and fellowship opportunities.

-There are programs held each Wednesday evening and Sunday morning for children via Zoom.
+There are programs held each Sunday for children and youth via Zoom.
 To be added to the children's ministry contact list, please contact Elisabeth Copeland.
 For information about youth ministry, contact Mary Margaret Stewart.

 To submit a prayer request or contact the clergy with pastoral care concerns, see the links at the top of this page: http://www.stpaulsnewnan.org/pastoral-care/

 Each staff member is working remotely and can be contacted via email.
 The staff of St. Paul’s is working diligently to ensure that we continue to meet the needs of St. Paul’s parishioners.
 To support these efforts the staff is meeting with each other regularly throughout the week.
 Links to clergy and staff emails are here: http://www.stpaulsnewnan.org/clergy-staff/